HEP-FCC/FCCSW/Detector/doc/LArEcalInclined.md

 Important: It is recommended to run the simulations for the sampling fraction calculation at different energies and take the average values as the sampling fractions.

+Once you derive the new sampling fraction values, you can apply them by changing the field name *samplingFraction* in the CalibrateInLayersTool, e.g. in [Reconstruction/RecFCCeeCalorimeter/options/runCaloSim.py](../../Reconstruction/RecFCCeeCalorimeter/options/runCaloSim.py) l.
+106.

 ### How to calculate upstream correction

 The energy losses in the upstream material are investigated using the algorithm [UpstreamMaterial](../DetStudies/src/components/UpstreamMaterial.h).
 The details about the algorithm are given [here](DetectorStudies.md).

 Use [fcc_ee_samplingFraction_inclinedEcal.py](../DetStudies/tests/options/fcc_ee_samplingFraction_inclinedEcal.py) with [FCCee_ECalBarrel_upstream.xml](../DetFCCeeECalInclined/compact/FCCee_ECalBarrel_upstream.xml) cofiguration file for FCCee studies.
 Change the configuration file to match the geometry you are interested in.

-The upstream correction depends on the thickness of the cryostat in front of the calorimeter and on the energy deposited in the first layer of the calorimeter.
+The upstream correction depends on the thickness of the cryostat in front of the calorimeter and on the geometry of the first layer of the calorimeter.
+There is a linear correlation between the energy detected in the first layer and the energy deposited in the upstream material.
+Moreover, the constants of the linear dependence changes with energy and pseudorapidity of the incoming particle.
+More details about the upstream correction can be found in Section 4.1.1.1 of [this paper](https://arxiv.org/abs/1912.09962).

+The application of the upstream correction is missing in the FCCSW, it is on our todo list.
+The correction is applied on the reconstructed objects - clusters from sliding window algorithm.
+An example can be found [here](https://github.com/faltovaj/FCC_calo_analysis_cpp/blob/master/scripts/plot_recoMonitor.py#L13).

 ### How to change noise values